hashicorp/vault/website/source/docs/concepts/ha.html.markdown

 requests.
 If this value is not set, its IP address will be automatically set to same as the `address` value, and its port will be automatically set to the same as the `address` value plus one (so by default, port `8201`).

+Note that *only* active nodes have active listeners.
+When a node becomes active it will start cluster listeners, and when it becomes standby it will stop them.

 ### Per-Node Cluster Address